-Under the current arrangements for uniform business rates, the Council collects non-domestic rates for its area that are based on local rateable values multiplied by a uniform rate.
-The total non-domestic rateable value as at 31st March 2013 was £84.494m.
-In 2012-13 the rate was 45.0p in the pound for small businesses and 45.8p in the pound for others as prescribed by the Government.
-The total amount, less certain relief and other deductions, is paid from the Collection Fund to a central pool (the NNDR Pool) managed by Central Government.
-The Authority receives its share of the pool based on a standard amount per head of the local adult population.
+The Council collects non-domestic rates for its area that are based on local rateable values multiplied by a uniform rate.
+The total non-domestic rateable value as at 31st March 2014 was £84.518m.
+In 2013/14 the rate was 47.1p in the pound for small businesses and 48.2p in the pound for others as prescribed by the Government.

+The total amount, less certain reliefs and other deductions, is paid from the Collection Fund to a combination of Central Government, Devon County Council and Devon & Somerset Fire Service via the Devon Wide Pool.
+This is managed by Plymouth City Council, which in turn pays back authorities their share of any gain or loss.